UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 -  Click "commit" (Not "commit and push", or "create patch" !)
 - When adding, deleting, or renaming files in your project, you will have to do a couple special things.
 If you are unsure what to do here, please talk to Professor KK, or one of the lab assistants.

+### Pulling in changes from GitHub
+Before doing work on your project, or sending your committed changes up to GitHub, you will need to make sure your local copy of the project is up-to-date with the copy that GitHub has.
+This is **Very Important** as others on your team may have sent changes of their own to GitHub since you started working.

+> Protip: You should do this whenever starting work on the project or before adding your commits to GitHub

+- To pull repository changes from GitHub to your local project, click "VCS" at the top of WebStorm.
+- Open the "Git" sub-menu.
+- Click the "Pull" button.
+- Review the "branch" and "remote" fields.
+  - Check that the remote is the URL of your repository on GitHub.
+  - Check that the branch is correct.
+At this time, it should just be "master".
+- We'll ignore the other pieces of this for now...
+At this time, hit "Pull".

+> Protip: Get into a habit of pulling changes before adding your commits to GitHub (before "Pushing).

+> Protip: Make sure to commit local changes before pulling to ensure Git is happy.